Trafigura: Waste dumping in Ivory Coast

-Trafigura denied any waste was transported from the Netherlands, saying that the substances contained only tiny amounts of hydrogen sulfide, and that the company did not know the substance was to be disposed of improperly.
-Trafigura officials, including Claude Dauphin and the company’s West Africa regional director, travelled to Abidjan to assist in the cleanup effort but were arrested and imprisoned by the Ivorian government.
-While its executives were being held, the company agreed to pay US$198 million for cleanup to the Ivorian government without admitting wrongdoing, and the Ivorian government pledged not to prosecute the company.
+Trafigura denied that any waste was transported from the Netherlands, stating that the substances contained only tiny amounts of hydrogen sulfide, and that the company did not know the substance was to be disposed of improperly.
+Trafigura officials, including Claude Dauphin and the company's West Africa regional director, travelled to Abidjan to assist in the cleanup effort but were arrested and imprisoned by the Ivorian government.
+While its executives were being held, the company agreed to pay US$198 million to the Ivorian government for the cleanup without admitting wrongdoing, and the Ivorian government pledged not to prosecute the company.
 Dauphin and his fellow executives were released following the settlement.

-In 2008 a civil lawsuit in London was launched by almost 30,000 Ivorians against Trafigura.
-In May 2009 Trafigura announced it would sue the BBC for libel after its Newsnight program alleged the company had knowingly sought to cover up its role in the incident.
-In September 2009 The Guardian obtained and published internal Trafigura emails showing that the traders responsible knew how dangerous the chemicals were.
-Shortly afterward Trafigura agreed to a settlement of £30 million to settle the suit.
-In 2010 a Dutch court found Trafigura guilty of illegally exporting toxic waste from Amsterdam.
-On 16 June 2016, law firm Leigh Day, which represented the Ivorian claimants, was found to have breached a contract and its duty of care after £6 million of the 2009 settlement funds were embezzled by a third-party organisation, which made a fraudulent claim against the funds.
+In 2008, a civil lawsuit in London was launched by almost 30,000 Ivorians against Trafigura.
+In May 2009, Trafigura announced that it would sue the BBC for libel after its Newsnight programme alleged that the company had knowingly sought to cover up its role in the incident.
+In September 2009, The Guardian obtained and published internal Trafigura emails showing that the traders responsible knew how dangerous the chemicals were.
+Shortly afterwards, Trafigura agreed to a settlement of £30 million to settle the suit.
+In 2010, a Dutch court found Trafigura guilty of illegally exporting toxic waste from Amsterdam.
+On 16 June 2016, the law firm Leigh Day, which had represented the Ivorian claimants, was found to have breached a contract and its duty of care after £6 million of the 2009 settlement funds were embezzled by a third‑party organisation, which had made a fraudulent claim against the funds.

 Bribery

 Angola

-In December 2023, Trafigura and its former chief operating officer Mike Wainwright were accused by Swiss investigators of arranging €4.3 million of bribes to an Angolan government official representing a subsidiary of Sonagol, Angola's state oil company, between 2009 and 2011.
-Prosecutors alleged that the funds were in relation to Trafigura's activities in Angola's petroleum industry, and that the government official favored Trafigura in shipping contracts which resulted in $151m in profits for the company.
-In January 2025, the Federal Criminal Court of Switzerland convicted Wainwright and Trafigura on bribery charges; Wainwright was sentenced to 32 months in jail of which 20 months were suspended, and Trafigura was found guilty of not having sufficient systems in place to prevent bribery and was ordered to pay a $3.3 million fine plus $145.6 million in a compensation claim.
+In December 2023, Trafigura and its former chief operating officer, Mike Wainwright, were accused by Swiss investigators of arranging €4.3 million in bribes to an Angolan government official representing a subsidiary of Sonagol, Angola's state oil company, between 2009 and 2011.
+Prosecutors alleged that the funds were related to Trafigura's activities in Angola's petroleum industry, and that the government official favoured Trafigura in shipping contracts, which resulted in $151 million in profits for the company.
+In January 2025, the Federal Criminal Court of Switzerland convicted Wainwright and Trafigura on bribery charges; Wainwright was sentenced to 32 months' imprisonment, of which 20 months were suspended, and Trafigura was found guilty of not having sufficient systems in place to prevent bribery and was ordered to pay a $3.3 million fine plus $145.6 million in compensation.
+In late 2025, Trafigura appealed the Swiss court's decision, which under Swiss law is not yet legally binding during the appeals process.